Your organization is grappling with a lot of change, and retaining employees is priority number one.

 Do your employees feel a sense of accomplishment at work?

-Feelings of accomplishment lead to higher engagement levels and higher retention since employees genuinely enjoy coming into work, collaborating with their colleagues, and working towards a shared goal.
+Feelings of accomplishment lead to higher employee engagement levels and higher retention since employees genuinely enjoy coming into work, collaborating with their colleagues, and working towards a shared goal.

 Here are a few questions about accomplishment to include in your next employee retention survey.